AndreaMercanti/IMDb-review-crawler/README.md

-# URB-RS
-An user's reviews based recommender system, developed for my university degree thesis.
+A Python application developed for my university bachelor degree thesis to build a dataset from users' reviews on movies, retrieved from IMDb via an ad hoc spider.

 Before anything, it's recommended to use a virtual environment.
 You can either use a pre-set virtual environment as anaconda, or set a new one in the folder where you're going to clone the repo.